 Planned Gifts

-As we’ve spent this section discussing, planned gifts are arranged by the donor and set up in advance, often in coordination with the creation of a will.
+As we’ve discussed, planned gifts are arranged by the donor and set up in advance, often in coordination with the creation of a will.

 While a family might donate the money in a memorial fund to their loved one’s favorite charity, memorial funds come from friends and family whereas planned gifts come from a premeditated decision by the donor.